 Bond coverage must be adjusted annually, prior to license renewal if necessary to reflect the gross amount of business transacted during the 12-month period.
 The surety on the bond must be a surety company authorized to do business in Indiana.

-Scales used to weigh livestock are subject to inspection by the Weights and Measures Division of the Indiana State Department of Health (ISDH).
+Scales used to weigh livestock must be tested every six months, and are subject to inspection by the Weights and Measures Division of the Indiana State Department of Health (ISDH).

 Fraudulent, deceptive or dishonest practices in weighing livestock constitute grounds for the license revocation and other penalties under Indiana law.